Jahmile Addae: Arizona

 Addae coached for five years at Arizona, first serving as an analyst from 2013 to 2015 then coaching the defensive backs in 2016 and 2017.

 Minnesota

 In 2018 he worked as the defensive backs coach for Minnesota.

 West Virginia

 In 2019 he returned to his alma mater to coach the secondary.
 He was given the title of cornerback's coach in 2020.

 Georgia

 In 2021, Addae was the defensive backs coach for Georgia.
 He was part of the staff that won the National Championship over Alabama.

 Miami

 In 2022 he left Georgia and joined the Miami Hurricanes as the team's secondary coach.

+Buffalo Bills

+On February 7, 2024, Addae was named as cornerbacks coach for the Buffalo Bills under head coach Sean McDermott.

 Personal life

 Jahmile, and his wife, Maryann, have three sons.

 His younger brother Jahleel Addae played safety in the NFL for the Colts.